magefile/mage/README.md

 go code, you must have a valid go environment set up on your machine.
 Mage is compatibile with any go 1.x environment.

+# Why?

+Makefiles suck.
+Mostly because makefiles are just fancy bash scripts, and bash sucks.
+Mage lets you have multiple magefiles, name your magefiles whatever you want, and they're easy to customize for multiple operating systems.
+Mage has no dependencies (aside from go) and runs just fine on all major operating systems.
+Go is obviously superior to bash for any non-trivial task, both in readability and error handling.
+And if your project is written in Go, why introduce another language as idiosyncratic as bash?
+Why not use the language your contributors are already comfortable with?